-Each member of the current Audit Committee and the post-Meeting Audit Committee is an independent director and is "financially literate" as such term is defined in National Instrument 52-110 Audit Committees.
-Additionally, each member of the post-Meeting Audit Committee is considered by the Board to be a "financial expert" based on such member's education, professional accounting designation and experience as a principal financial officer, principal accounting officer, controller, or experience in one or more positions that involve the performance of similar functions.
+Each member of the Audit Committee is an independent director and is "financially literate" as such term is defined in National Instrument 52-110 - Audit Committees.
+Additionally, two of the three members of the Audit Committee (as well as the Board Chair who serves as an ex-officio member of the Audit Committee) is considered by the Board to be a "financial expert" based on such member's education, professional accounting designation and experience as a principal financial officer, principal accounting officer, controller, or experience in one or more positions that involve the performance of similar functions.

 The Board appoints the chair of the Committee annually from among the members of the Committee.
-The Committee meets at least four times per year or more frequently as circumstances require and at each meeting of the Committee, the members meet in camera in the absence of management.
+The Committee meets at least four times per year or more frequently as circumstances require and at each meeting of the Committee, the members meet in-camera in the absence of management.
 The Committee has the authority to conduct investigations and engage independent counsel and other advisers or consultants as it determines necessary to carry out its duties, to set and require the Corporation to pay compensation for any advisers engaged by the Committee, and to communicate directly with the external auditor and the Corporation's other financial advisers to the extent necessary to carry out the Committees' duties.